Pallant Partners

 Participant from Early Intervention in Psychosis Service

-Who are the Pallant Partners?
+Who were the Pallant Partners?

 Stonepillow support and empower homeless and vulnerable people to achieve sustainable independence and wellbeing.
 Prior to Covid-19 we ran regular sessions in the Bognor Hostel and Hub.
 Since Covid-19 we have run creative sessions for staff and residents using the Stone Pillow Recovery Service.
-We are also developing a resource for support workers to use when visiting the Gallery.
+We also developed a resource for support workers to use when visiting the Gallery.

 Communities in Mind, West Sussex Mind (Over 65s Group)